Dataninja/kaas-askarl/README.md

 http://ask.dataninja.it/to/karl?token=your-token&budget=5&question=Dove+trovo+i+dati+sulle+frodi+informatiche.

 Be careful, every answered question decreases your budget of your offer.
 When all your money has gone, you can refill the budget
-(http://ask.dataninja.it/for/token?token=your-token&budget=100) and keep asking to karl.
+(http://ask.dataninja.it/for/user?token=your-token&budget=100) and keep asking karl.

 If something goes wrong, please read the error description carefully.
 And if you think there is a bug, please [open a new issue](https://github.com/Dataninja/kaas-askarl/issues/new).

-And remember: don't ask to ask karl, just ask!
+And remember: don't ask to ask karl, just ask karl!

 ### /for
 Prefix to manage your personal account.